karlicoss/cachew/README.md

 I often find myself processing big chunks of data, computing some aggregates on it or extracting only bits I'm interested at.
 While I'm trying to utilize REPL as much as I can, some things are still fragile and often you just have to rerun the whole thing in the process of development.
 This can be frustrating if data parsing and processing takes seconds, let alone minutes in some cases.

-Conventiaonal way of dealing with it is serializing results along with some sort of hash (e.g. md5) of input files, comparing on the next run and returning cached data if nothing changed.
+Conventional way of dealing with it is serializing results along with some sort of hash (e.g. md5) of input files, comparing on the next run and returning cached data if nothing changed.

-Simple as it sounds, this is pretty tedious to do every time you need to memorize some data, contaminates your code with routine and distracts you from your main task.
+Simple as it sounds, it is pretty tedious to do every time you need to memorize some data, contaminates your code with routine and distracts you from your main task.

 # Example